tkmnet/multiwise-video-rank/README.md

 - **Multi-Video Display:**
   Videos are loaded from subdirectories in the `./target` folder and displayed in groups of up to three side by side.
+  The subfolder name of the target folder must be an integer value starting from 0.

 - **Interactive Annotation:**
   - Click on a video (or press the corresponding digit key) to assign a ranking.